Masud Rana: Masud Rana in other media

 A full-length feature film about Rana was made in 1974 titled Masud Rana.
 Masud Parvez, who is known by his stage name Sohel Rana directed and starred in it.
 The film is based on the story Bishmaron [Amnesia] (which in turn is based on Strictly for Cash.. by James Hadley Chase.)
 It is the 11th story in the series and was first published in 1967.

 Three films based on first three novels from the series are planned.
 In July 2018, the Jaaz Multimedia production house announced that it was going to make the films based on Dhwangsha Pahar, Bharatnatyam and Swarna Mrigya.
 "We recently received permission to make films on the widely read Masud Rana series from Qazi Anwar Hussain," the company said.
 These three movies will be made and released over the course of next five years.
 The first film, which will be based on Dhongsho-Pahar, will go on shooting floors in January 2019.

 The first package drama in the history of Bangladesh, Prachir Periye (Beyond the Wall) was telecast in 1994 and is based on Pishach Dweep (The Island of Evil) with screenplay by Atiqul Haque Chowdhury and stars Bipasha Hayat.

 In 2023, Jaaz Multimedia released a Bengali movie, MR-9: Do or Die, directed by Asif Akbar based on the novel Dhangsa Pahar.
+Another adaptation titled Masud Rana will be releasing on Eid-ul-Azha of 2026 starring Russell Rana and Puja Cherry Roy.